saiwolf/PuttyColors2WinTerm/README.md

 ## Introduction

-A simple [.Net Core 3.1](https://github.com/dotnet/core) console program that does one specific thing:
+A simple [.NET 6](https://dotnet.microsoft.com/) console program that does one specific thing:

 It converts PuTTY Session Colors from various sources into a JSON structure that you can easily paste into your Windows Terminal [`profiles.json`](https://github.com/microsoft/terminal/blob/master/doc/cascadia/SettingsSchema.md) under [`schemes`](https://github.com/microsoft/terminal/blob/master/doc/cascadia/SettingsSchema.md#schemes).